Danish screenwriter Lise Nørgaard dies at age 105

-COPENHAGEN, Denmark (AP) — Lise Nørgaard, a screenwriter who penned a popular 24-episode epic television drama about the lives of ordinary Danish families in a fictitious provincial town during the recession of the 1930s and the hard times of World War II, has died.
+COPENHAGEN, Denmark (AP) — Lise Nørgaard, a screenwriter who penned the popular epic television drama “Matador” about the lives of ordinary Danish families in a fictitious provincial town during the recession of the 1930s and the hard times of World War II, has died.
 She was 105.

 Nørgaard died Sunday after a brief illness, her family said Monday.
 She is also known for having written her 1992 Memoirs “Kun en pige,” recounting her struggle to become a female reporter.